F5Networks/f5-openstack-docs/docs/drafts/Exploring_OpenStack.rst

-Exploring OpenStack and BIG-IP via the CLI
+Exploring OpenStack and BIG-IP® via the CLI
 ==========================================

 Overview